News & Events

 As Massachusetts embarks on the revision of the 2003 Massachusetts History and Social Science Curriculum Framework, the Department encourages educators and others to offer comments on and suggested revisions to the current framework via a survey.
 The survey will take approximately 10–20 minutes to complete and will remain open until .

 ABRSD is reaching out to employees and vendors to whom the District has issued checks that have not been cashed.
 Notification letters were sent out November 1, 2016.
-You may also view the lists on the Finance page of the website.
+You may also view the list on the Finance page of the website.

 Here is a recent letter that went out to all families of the Acton-Boxborough learning community.